 Examples of antidepressants include:

-- Selective serotonin reuptake inhibitors (SSRIs): These increase the amount of the neurotransmitter serotonin in the brain.
-They are often the first-line treatment for people with depression.
-However, they may also be prescribed for a variety of anxiety disorders.
+• Selective serotonin reuptake inhibitors (SSRIs): These increase the amount of the neurotransmitter serotonin in the brain.
+They can be the first-line treatment for people with depression.
+However, they may also aid in a variety of anxiety disorders.
 Examples include fluoxetine (Prozac) and paroxetine (Paxil).

 Sometimes, a doctor will initially prescribe one type of medication that may not be effective in reducing both depression and catastrophizing.
 In this case, the doctor may prescribe another medication.

-- Buspar: This is a mild anxiolytic, or anxiety-reducing drug, that takes about two weeks to work.
+• Buspar: This is a mild anxiolytic or anxiety-reducing drug that takes about 2 weeks to work.

 Mindfulness means being present and grounded in the current moment rather than fixating on the past or future.

-People can practice mindfulness by using grounding exercises.
+When people feel they are spiraling, they can practice mindfulness using grounding exercises.
 Try breathing deeply, remaining present in the moment, and noticing small details of one’s surroundings — sights, sounds, smells, and sensations.

 Catastrophizing is a common behavior that affects many people during times of stress.
 It does not necessarily signal a mental health condition.
 However, if it becomes a chronic habit or interferes with daily life and functioning, it may be a sign of depression or anxiety.